build-trust/ockam-website/src/content/learn/blog/values_and_virtues_on_the_Ockam_Team.md

 title: "Values and Virtues of The Ockam Team"
 date: 2020-01-15
 description: "“Values are what you believe, Virtues are what you do.” "
+metaTitle: "Ockam is a value driven high performance team.
+We are fully distributed and are remote-first.
+This blog is our guidebook for how we run the Ockam Team"
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
 isHomepageFeatured: true